Cardiogenic Shock Overview:

 Cardiogenic shock can also occur secondary to other forms of untreated shock as a result of inadequate oxygen delivery to the myocardium.

-The 4 common clinical signs that distinguish cardiogenic shock are tachycardia, dyspnea, jugular vein distention, and hepatomegaly.
+The four common clinical signs that distinguish cardiogenic shock are tachycardia, dyspnea, jugular vein distention, and hepatomegaly.

 Increased respiratory effort is often the distinguishing characteristic that sets cardiogenic shock apart from other forms of shock.

-- typically there are no airway abnormalities and the airway is patent.
+- typically no airway abnormalities and patent airway

 - anxiety, confusion, restlessness, drowsiness, and coma

 - pale, cool, mottled skin, and diaphoresis